Dubnium32x/Bejeweled-2-Remastered/README.md

 ---

-*This project is a fan remake and is not affiliated with or endorsed by PopCap Games or Electronic Arts.*
+*This project is a fan remake and is not affiliated with or endorsed by PopCap Games or Electronic Arts.
+It is purely for the love and passion the game has given us over the years.*